 If all eligibility requirements are met, the Fund will pay for dental coverage in the following situations: disability, which must have occurred while you were in covered employment, and arbitration.
 All periods of Fund-paid Health Extension will count toward the period in which you are entitled to continuing coverage under COBRA.
 Coverage for Fund-paid Health Extension includes the Plan's dental benefit.
 Life insurance and AD&D are continued only for the first six months.
-(See page 33 for the Life Insurance Disability Extension.)
+(See page 30 for the Life Insurance Disability Extension.)

-To receive this extended coverage, return the documentation from the list in the Fund-paid Health Extension section of the COBRA election notice.
-If you fail to timely return the Health Extension Application Form, you may lose eligibility for continuation of coverage under Fund-paid Health Extension.
-The required documents (e.g., proof of disability), must be returned to:
+To receive Fund-paid Health Extension coverage, you must complete the COBRA Continuation of Coverage Election Form you receive in the mail.
+If you fail to timely return the Election Form, you may lose eligibility for continuation of coverage under Fund-paid Health Extension and also under COBRA.
+The completed Election Form, along with all required documents (e.g., proof of disability), must be returned within the time period set forth in the COBRA Continuation of Coverage Election Form to: